leventelist/ham_hat/README.md

 On the right, there are anouther cutout for the audio cable.

+The assembly does not include some (all) the models, hence they might violate copyright.

 ## Connection to the radio

 The hat comes with a DB9 connector to connect up your rig.
 I wanted to have a screw lock